 Celebrating the brand’s sponsorship of the annual Rally Clasico Isla Mallorca where a number of vintage cars race for some 14 kilometers across the windy road in the vicinity of Calobra, the watch features the same sporty color scheme.
 Its black dial with greenish Superluminova on the hands and bold Arabic numerals is nicely accented with red hands and scales on the chapter rings and the chronograph sub-dials.

 The black and red theme of the dial is further supported with a small red rectangle on the black ceramic bezel, as well as a number of red dots on the perforated leather strap, also black with light grey stitching that matches the color of the inner bezel.

-Like it was the case with the original that the company has introduced last year, the rotating ceramic bezel is omnidirectional, so you can easily use the chronograph function of the watch as a countdown timer if needed.
+Like it was the case with the original that the company has introduced last year, the rotating ceramic bezel is omnidirectional, so you can easily use the chronograph function as a countdown timer if needed.

-The slightly oversized setting crown makes it especially easy to operate all functions of the watch (well, the chronograph is still operated by a pair of push-pieces at 2 and 4 o’clock), while still being short enough not to bite the back of your hand at certain angles.
+The slightly oversized setting crown makes it especially easy to operate all functions (well, the chronograph is still operated by a pair of push-pieces at 2 and 4 o’clock) while being short enough not to bite the back of your hand at certain angles.

-This particular version of the watch lacks the traditional sapphire crystal in the back: the piece is replaced with a solid steel screw-down cover, which is engraved with a winding road and some abstract mountain.
+This particular version lacks the traditional sapphire crystal in the back: the piece is replaced with a solid steel screw-down cover, which is engraved with a winding road and some abstract mountain.

-Still, this is not such a great loss, since movements that the Swiss watchmaker uses in its watches are usually quite Spartan in appearance, so there is nothing particularly entertaining in admiring their red oscillating weights.
+Still, this is not such a great loss, since movements that the Swiss watchmaker uses in its watches are usually Spartan in appearance, so there is nothing particularly entertaining in admiring their red oscillating weights.